klittle314/IHI_Covid_Public/README.md

       - Output: a list that contains the linear model fit to the raw data values; the average log10 deaths; a logical value indicating the sign (plus or minus) of the slope of the log10 linear model; a logical value indicating whether or not the slope of the log10 linear model is statistically significant (p < .05); the median moving range of the residuals from the linear model fit.
     - find_phase_dates, a function that does the 'heavy lifting'; this function checks for beginning and end of phases and generates the control chart parameters for each phase.
 It also adjusts for within-week seasonality in Epochs 2 and 3.
       - Inputs:  a data frame with the death series and indicators of ghosted data, by location; a logical variable to adjust the data for within week seasonality; a logical variable to look for ghosted values.
-      - Output:  a data frame that appends new columns to the input data frame:  indicators of epochs and phases within epochs, start dates for phases; control chart parameters (midline and upper and lower control imits) for each phase.
+      - Output:  a data frame that appends new columns to the input data frame:  indicators of epochs and phases within epochs, start dates for phases; Shewhart chart parameters (midline and upper and lower limits) for each phase.

 If you run the generate_data_files.R in interactive mode, the code will create pdf files containing plots of the raw and adjusted death series for countries and U.S. states and territories.
 The code will also print out the a table of phases and Epochs for each location.

 ### Key parameters
 These parameters are currently 'hard-coded' but should be expressed as parameters for generalization and sensitivity testing.

-minimum control-chart length:  at least five records in Epochs 1 and 4 to estimate parameters.
+minimum chart length:  at least five records in Epochs 1 and 4 to estimate parameters.
 In Epochs 2 and 3, we require 21 records to estimate parameters.
 If the exponential fit in Epochs 2 or 3 is being tested with the most current records, we require a minimum of five non-zero records for a preliminary fit.

-maximum length of series to establish control chart limits:  21 records, corresponding to three calendar weeks.
+maximum length of series to establish chart limits:  21 records, corresponding to three calendar weeks.

-starting number of deaths:  at least eight deaths are required in the first phase of Epochs 1 and 4 to estimate control chart parameters.
+starting number of deaths:  at least eight deaths are required in the first phase of Epochs 1 and 4 to estimate chart parameters.
 This parameter accounts for the potentially large number of days with zero deaths the first phase of Epochs 1 and 4.

 shift length:  eight consecutive values above or below the midline of a phase signal a special cause and the start of a new phase.